-If you are interested in a TECHNE studentship, please contact a member of staff at the university where you wish to study in the first instance.
-You can find out who this should be on our Members, Partners and Students page.
-The member of staff will be able to advise you on your suitability for TECHNE scholarship, and direct you to an application form if appropriate.
-It will be necessary to apply for both a TECHNE scholarship and a place at the chosen university.
+If you are interested in a Techne studentship, please contact a member of staff at the university where you wish to study in the first instance and check their deadlines - these vary by institution.
+You can find out who this should be on our Members, Partners and Students.
+The member of staff will be able to advise you on your suitability for a Techne studentship, and support you through the application process.
+It will be necessary to apply separately for both a Techne studentship and a place at your chosen university.

-Students must comply with the AHRC’s eligibility criteria and other terms and conditions as described in three documents available on the AHRC's Current Award Holders web page.
+Students must comply with the AHRC’s eligibility criteria and other terms and conditions available on the AHRC's Current Award Holders web page.
 The current value of a studentship can be found at the bottom of the same page.

-Applications to TECHNE are assessed in three stages.
+Applications to Techne are assessed in four stages.

-1. The university in which you wish to study assesses your application internally and decides whether to add it to the shortlist of applications it forwards to TECHNE.
+1. The university at which you wish to study assesses your application and decides whether to include it in the quota of applications it forwards to Techne.
+Please contact the university as soon as possible to ask them about the dates.
 The university will tell you whether your application has passed this stage.

-2. At the second stage in early April, the application is considered by members of the TECHNE Subject Group.
+3. At the third stage in late March, the application is considered at a meeting of the Techne Subject Group.
 The Subject Group comprises experts from each member university, and an independent chair.
 The Subject Group produces a list of recommendations for awards.

-3. At the third stage in late April, the TECHNE Management Group finalises the list of students to receive awards and also approves a reserve list.
+4. At the final stage, in April each year, the Techne Management Group finalises the list of students to receive awards with a list of reserves for any declines.

-Applicants should therefore expect to hear the outcome of their application in late April or early May.
+Applicants should therefore expect to hear the outcome of their application in early May/June each year.